azimuttapp/azimutt/cli/README.md

 ## Developing

-Start with `npm run setup` to install dependencies and set up the CLI, then you have:
+Start with `pnpm install` to install dependencies and set up the CLI, then you have:

-- `npm run exec` to compile and launch the CLI (use `-- args` for CLI args, ex: `npm run exec -- export postgresql://postgres:postgres@localhost:5432/azimutt_dev`), or `npm run build && node lib/index.js`
+- `pnpm run exec` launch the CLI (use `-- args` for CLI args, ex: `pnpm run exec -- export postgresql://postgres:postgres@localhost:5432/azimutt_dev`), or `pnpm run build && pnpm run exec`
-- `npm run start` to launch it with live reload (same, use `-- args` to pass arguments to the CLI)
+- `pnpm run start` to launch it with live reload (same, use `-- args` to pass arguments to the CLI)
-- `npm run test` to launch tests
+- `pnpm run test` to launch tests

 ## Publish

 - update `package.json` and `src/version.ts` versions
-- update lib versions (`npm run update` + manual) & run `npm install`
+- update lib versions (`pnpm -w run update` + manual)
-- test with `npm run dry-publish` and check `azimutt-x.y.z.tgz` content
+- test with `pnpm run dry-publish` and check `azimutt-x.y.z.tgz` content
-- launch `npm publish`
+- launch `pnpm publish`

 View it on [npm](https://www.npmjs.com/package/azimutt).